 - If true, the returned bitmask is suitable to match characters without regard to their case.

-A bitmask value to select the specified character class, or 0 (if the name is not supported).
+A bitmask value to select the specified character class.

 char_class_type is a member type, defined as a bitmask type used to identify character classes.